 Nothing has a better "wow factor" than a finely finished carbon fiber tube.
 Up close, it looks like a hi-tech 3D snake skin with amazing depth.
 When someone sees your carbon scope, they will know you are serious about the quality of your equipment.

-The carbon fiber is compression wrapped in a hi-temp epoxy matrix and cured at 150 degrees over a precision mandrel.
+The carbon fiber is compression wrapped in a hi-temp epoxy matrix and cured at 160 degrees over a precision mandrel.
 The OD of the tube is epoxy coated and precision ground before urethane clear-coating and polishing.
 The tube is cut to length while still on the mandrel to assure squareness.
 Tube OD tolerance can be held to +/- 0.010" even on our largest diameters.
 Wall thickness can be held to +/- 0.005".

 The competitionís composite tube typically has 2 very thin layers of carbon sandwiching some sort of core material such as foam or honeycomb.
 A typical composite tube has a wall thickness of 5/8" or more.
 Composite construction is very advantageous in many applications such as airplanes or boats due to its rigidity and light weight, but NOT in telescope construction.
 The problem with composites is that you cannot bolt assemblies through a composite wall without some sort of pre-engineered hard-point or insert.